-iOS and macOS 27 significantly expand declarative device management with new status items, app configuration improvements, consolidated privacy consent prompts, content caching configuration, and enhanced log collection commands.
-These additions make declarative management the definitive standard for enterprise Apple device management.
+iOS 27 / macOS 27 significantly expands declarative device management with new status items (device system health, Lockdown Mode, enrollment type), consolidated privacy consent prompts, managed migration for new Macs, enhanced log collection commands, and declarative app configuration support on macOS.
+These changes make declarative management the definitive standard for enterprise and education device fleets.

 import SwiftUI